DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [You're always welcome to visit.
 You can find _my_ sanctuaries all over the world, after all.]

-With these words, voice that was coming from the stone statue went silent.
+With these words, the voice that was coming from the stone statue went silent.

 <br>

 "What took thee so long!"

-They heard from outside of covered by moss temple.
+They heard from outside the temple covered by moss.
-Elf, who was glancing at Kai who just came back, immediately raised dissatisfied voice.
+The elf, who was glancing at Kai who just came back, immediately raised a dissatisfied voice.

-"What did four of thee were doing so long?
+"What did the four of thee were doing for so long?
 I've been waiting forever...
 Or could it be there was something else aside from the stone statue?"

 "It was just the statue."

-He replied so to the elf, who was sitting on ancient tree's root while shaking his head.
+He replied so to the elf, who was sitting on the ancient tree's root, while shaking his head.

 _I guess it would be better not to talk with Reiren about what happened inside._

-_Not a topic to discuss with other races._
+_It's not a topic to discuss with other races._

 Meeting one of the gods that govern the fate.
-Reiren, who belonged to foreign gods, was unable to hear the voice that they heard from the statue.
+Reiren, who belonged to foreign gods, was unable to hear the voice that they had heard from the statue.

-Moreover, the content of what they just discussed wasn't something that one would find easily to believe.
+Moreover, the content of what they just discussed wasn't something that one would find easy to believe.

-Kai himself was still thinking what to make of it.
+Kai himself was still pondering on what to make of it.
-And about who was the being that he just talked with.
+And about who was the being that they just talked with.

-"Let's come back.
-Our people is awaiting us."
+"Let's go back.
+Our people are awaiting us."

 Jeanne led the way.
-Although on surface she looked calm, Kai was sure that her walking pasture felt unusually strained.
+Although on the surface she looked calm, Kai was sure that her walking posture felt unusually strained.

-_After such discussion it is expected._
+_After such a discussion it is to be expected._

-_Even I feel so too._
+_Even I feel the same._

-To become a hero that lead humans of this world.
+To become a hero that leads the humans of this world.
-His childhood friend just received the direct command from the being that resembles god of ancient beliefs.
+His childhood friend just received the direct command from the being that resembles the god of ancient beliefs.
 Kai couldn't imagine the pressure that she was feeling at that moment.

 And then...